Taylor Swift has jumped on the Cottagecore bandwagon! Brush up on on the Gen-Z subculture influenced by farm life and favored by celebrities.

 Enjoyed this report?
 Sign up to our weekly Insider Briefing to stay up-to-date on the latest industry news.

-Contributions by Aoife Byrne, Ashley Graham, Kayla Marci and Rebecca Milne.
+Contributions by Aoife Byrne, Krista Corrigan, Ashley Graham, Kayla Marci and Rebecca Milne.